jordanleeeee/Java-tutorial/readme.md

 ## Java Tutorial ##
+<br>This repository is for my student who learn java from me and want to have some practise after class.</br>
-<br>You can get all the exercise and related exercise answer here.</br>
+<br>You can get all the in-class and after class exercise and related answer here.</br>
 <br>Enjoy your coding, remember practise makes perfect ^ _ ^</br>

 |In-class exercise|Related topic|Completed|